takeshioto/RLH-ACCU-rota-CSV-creation/README.md

 6. Run the script
 7. Import the created gCalendarImportFile.csv into your Google Calendar.
 I recommend creating a new Google Calendar to import the file to

-IMPORTANT
-The second column in the .csv needs to be in the format of a single letter of S/C/L/N
+IMPORTANT: The second column in the .csv needs to be in the format of a single letter of S/C/L/N